uio-carpentry/organisational/reporting/README.md

-#Yearly reports and other such documents for the Carpentry effort at UiO
+# Yearly reports and related documents for the Carpentry@UiO initiative